 A tetanus vaccine helps prevent infection.

-Medicare parts A, B, or D covers some vaccines needed to help prevent disease.
+Medicare Parts A, B, or D cover some vaccines needed to help prevent disease.

 A vaccine is a shot people get to help protect against disease.
-Like any medication, they may experience some side effects.
+Like any medication, they may cause some side effects.
 Some are mild, and most go away within a few days.

 While limited cover is available under parts A and B, Medicare Part D covers most commercially available shots intended to prevent illness, including tetanus.